 The List Health Dashboard makes it easy to monitor subscriber turnover over a specified date range, showing you the number of people joining and leaving your lists on a daily basis.
-You’ll immediately recognize spikes so you can make adjustments as needed.
+Spikes in subscribers may indicate a successful promotion type, while a spike in unsubscribes may indicate a need to evaluate your email content.
 You can even monitor where new subscribers are coming from so you can fine tune your marketing efforts to maximize exposure.

-The list health overview section displays pertinent KPIs (Key Performance Indicators), providing quick access to:
+The list health overview section displays KPIs (Key Performance Indicators), providing quick access to:

-Subscription Rate: The average subscriptions per day within a date range.
+Subscription Rate: The average subscriptions per day on the current list within a date range.

-Unsub Rate: The average number of contacts unsubscribing per day within a date range.
+Unsub Rate: The average number of contacts unsubscribing per day on the current list within a date range.

-New Subscribers: The number of new subscribers over the specified date range.
-New subscribers do not count contacts who have unsubscribed and then resubscribe during this timeframe.
+New Subscribers: The number of new subscribers to the current list over the specified date range.
+New subscribers do not count contacts who have unsubscribed (at any time) and then resubscribe during this timeframe.

-Number of Unsubs: The number of unsubscribes within date range.
+Number of Unsubs: The number of unsubscribes on the current list within date range.

-The recent messages section contains convenient thumbnail views of the most recently sent broadcast messages sent from the selected list, as well as message activity KPIs, including:
+The recent messages section contains a preview and high-level statistics of the 12 most recently sent broadcast messages from the selected list.
+The following statistics are available: